-ii.ii How the evidence-based interventions will specifically address the disproportionate impact of COVID-19 on certain groups of students, including each of the student groups listed in question A.3.i.-viii.
+ii.
+How the evidence-based interventions will specifically address the disproportionate impact of COVID-19 on certain groups of students, including each of the student groups listed in question A.3.i.-viii.
 When possible, please indicate which data sources the SEA will use to determine the impact of lost instructional time; and

-When available in early fall, USBE will disaggregate data from the following sources to identify any disproportionate impacts of COVID-19 on the student groups identified in QA.3 (i-viii):
+USBE disaggregated data from the following sources was used to identify disproportionate impacts of COVID-19 on the student groups identified in QA.3 (i-viii):

 - Statewide assessment data (grades 3-10)

-- School climate survey (grades K-12)

-- SHARP data (grades 6, 8, 10, 12)

 - Acadience assessment data (grades K-3)

 - Graduation rates

 - WIDA ACCESS Assessment (students learning English)